Imprints of vector field non-standard couplings on solar neutrino flux: Neutrino flavor change with vector NSI

-As mentioned in section \ref{sec2}, the vector field's behavior is determined by matter density in the environment.
-Hence, this density implicitly affects the neutrino oscillation.
-The neutrino sector in the Lagrangian is given by:
+As mentioned, the vector field's behavior is determined by the local matter density in the environment.
+A non-standard coupling of neutrinos or other matter components with a massive vector field as a candidate for dark energy is motivated by the tantalizing closeness in scale between neutrino rest mass and the scale of dark energy ($\sim$ meV).
+Hence, the ambient matter density might implicitly affect the neutrino flavor transition.
+The neutrino sector in the action is given by:

-where $m$ is the neutrino mass, and $g$ is the coupling coefficient between neutrinos and the vector component.
-The gamma matrices and also the covariant derivative \cite{MohseniSadjadi-Yazdani1} are
+where $\widetilde{\text{g}}$ is the determinant of metric $\widetilde{\text{g}}_{\mu\nu}$, and $m$ is the neutrino mass.
+The quantity $g$ is defined as the coupling coefficient between neutrino only and the dark vector component, while the parameter $\beta$ has been introduced as vector-matter (except neutrinos) conformal coupling.
+We shall suggest a new possibility, the so-called conformal transformation, to govern the procedure, simplifying the derivation of expressions related to the applications of the present model.
+Under the conformal transformation (\ref{eqn2}), the gamma matrices and also the covariant derivative are given by \cite{MohseniSadjadi-Yazdani1}

 and